ballerina-platform/module-ballerinax-mssql/ballerina/Module.md

     mssql:Client|sql:Error dbClient = new ("localhost", "rootUser", "rootPass");
     ```

-2. Client owned, unsharable connection pool
+2. Client-owned, unsharable connection pool

    If you define the `connectionPool` field inline when creating the database client with the `sql:ConnectionPool` type,
    an unsharable connection pool will be created.